Michael Matusevitch: Influential painter

 An important painter who greatly influenced Matusevitch was Vincent van Gogh.
 When an exhibition of Van Gogh arrived in Moscow from the Netherlands, Matusevitch hurried to see it.
 He found many things in common with the great artist: an outlook of the world, a total devotion to art and also a ritual inclination in painting.

 In 1962, Matusevitch participated in a group exhibition of Odesa artists.
 An article written on the exhibition noted and praised his painting: "A Spring Day with Horses."
 Subsequently, the artist participated in many exhibitions organized by the confederation of painters in Odesa.
 The authorities were not enamored with his style and urged him to paint political subjects of note, but the public did like him very much, which was important for the artist.
-Pressure from the political establishment was the lot of many artists, among them several of Matusevitch's friends: the painters Mezberg, Mezheritski, Ostrovsky, Shenkar and, closest to him, the excellent painter and poet, Alexander Richter.
+Pressure from the political establishment was the lot of many artists, among them several of Matusevitch's friends: the painters Lev Mezberg, Leonid Mezheritski, Yosef Ostrovsky, Shenkar and, closest to him, the excellent painter and poet, Alexander Richter.

 Israel

 In 1974, he arrived in Israel and immediately felt a deep affinity with the landscape, as though he had been there before, and he depicted the country in paint.
 Here, Matusevitch met Rima Kravitz, a doctor who loved art.
 In 1975, he married her, and he relates: "Rima admires me and helps me.
 I give her the credit for many of my successes."
 Matusevitch received a warm welcome in Israel.
-A long list of exhibitions, a lecturer’s post at the People University and membership in the painters’ confederation, while he continued to create and establish himself in the Israeli family of artists.
+A long list of exhibitions, a lecturer's post at the People University and membership in the painters’ confederation, while he continued to create and establish himself in the Israeli family of artists.

 In 1987, Matusevitch finally opened his own gallery in Tel Aviv.
 He had people passing by, events, he sold some of his paintings, and he kept painting new ones.
 It was a dream that came true for Matusevitch.

 Death and legacy

 Matusevitch died in 2007, after an illness he suffered for the last few years of his life.
 Matusevitch left behind him more than 400 paintings, which stayed since then in the gallery, that was close the whole time.
-Rima Kravitz, he's wife, didn't have the time and courage to manage the gallery, as a full time doctor, although she wanted very much.
+Rima Kravitz, he's wife, didn't have the time and courage to manage the gallery, as a full-time doctor, although she wanted very much.

 In 2017, Matusevitch's grandson – Bar Matusevitch, in his twenties, decided to take responsibility for the gallery.
 As times changed, he created an online gallery, together with Rima, as they realized that was what Matusevitch would have want the most – all of his paintings are available worldwide.